Klaouss/ClassicalMechanics/README.md

 I have 9 lectures that include Euler-Langrange Equation explanation and derivation, Hamiltons equations, Newtons laws and much much more!

 Feel free to use this information in way you like, but please refrence this repository!

+This work was done over the week 4/3/2019 - 11/3/2019 and was uploaded on